Houston Nutt: 2003 season

-In 2003, Nutt's team started off with a 4–0 record including a win against #5 Texas in Austin (Arkansas' first victory at Texas since 1988).
+In 2003, Nutt's team started off with a 4–0 record including a win against #5 Texas in Austin (Arkansas' first victory at Texas since 1988) and a double overtime win over Alabama, which happens to be the last time the Razorbacks have won in Tuscaloosa to date.

 The early season success raised fan expectations sky-high and put Nutt under intense pressure when the Razorbacks lost their next three games, to include controversial losses to Auburn and Florida, putting them out of contention for the national championship or even the SEC Western Division crown.
-The Razorbacks won four of their final five games and defeated Missouri in the Independence Bowl to finish with a record of (9-4).
+The Razorbacks won four of their final five games and defeated Missouri in the Independence Bowl to finish with a record of (9–4).
 After the 2003 season, Nebraska was rumored to be courting Nutt to be their head coach, after the firing of Frank Solich.

 2004 season

 The 2004 and 2005 campaigns were widely expected to be rebuilding years due to young teams.
 The 2004 season ended with a 5–6 record and without a bowl invitation for the first time under Nutt.